AllenInstitute/MIES/Packages/doc/NWB.rst

         stimsets: custom entry
                 XXXXXX_DA/TTL_Y_SegWvType/WP/WPT: The Wavebuilder parameter waves.
 These waves will not be available for "third party stimsets" created outside of MIES.
-                XXXXXX_DA/TTL_Y: Name of the stimset, referenced from stimulus_description.
+                XXXXXX_DA/TTL_Y: Name of the stimset, referenced from stimulus_description if acquired data is present.
 Only present if not all parameter waves could be found.

     file_create_date    : text array with UTC modification timestamps identifier          : SHA256 hash, ensured to be unique